This page in Swedish

 About Victor Castro Alves

-Victor Castro-Alves started at Örebro University as a postdoc in 2019.
-Since 2021 he has been a researcher of the metabolomics lab, the Man-Technology-Environment Research Centre, School of Science and Technology, ORU, actively participating in both the multidisciplinary Food & Health and Pollutants & Society strategic research initiatives.
+Victor Castro-Alves holds a PhD in Food Science and joined Örebro University in 2019 as a postdoctoral researcher in Chemistry.
+Since 2021, he is a researcher in the Metabolomics & Exposomics lab at the Man-Technology-Environment Research Centre, School of Science and Technology, actively participating in Örebro University's multidisciplinary profile areas of Food & Health and Chemicals & Society.

 Research interests

-Below you will find more information about some of our projects:
+Below you will find more information about some of our focus areas:

-In ImprUV - Increasing sensory quality and content of health-promoting components in vegetables and herbs, we explore how changes in plant production impact the synthesis of health-promoting compounds and how these metabolites are biotransformed by the human gut microbiota and induce biological effects by using in vitro colonic fermentation studies and reporter cell assays.
-Our approach aims not only to deliver healthier foods in a climate-smart way but also to contribute to the basic understanding of the relationship between food composition, digestion, gut microbiota fermentation, and effects on human health, leading to practical applications that benefit primary producers, retailers, and, first and foremost, consumers.
+We explore how changes in plant production impact the synthesis of health-promoting compounds and how these metabolites are biotransformed by the human gut microbiota and induce biological effects by integrating metabolomics and exposomics with in vitro colonic fermentation studies and reporter cell assay.
+Our approach aims not only to deliver healthier foods in a climate-smart way but also to contribute to the basic understanding of the relationship between food composition, digestion, and effects on human health, leading to practical applications that benefit primary producers, retailers, and, first and foremost, consumers.

 "From Farm to Fork… and Beyond: UV Enhances Aryl Hydrocarbon Receptor-Mediated Activity of Cruciferous Vegetables in Human Intestinal Cells Upon Colonic Fermentation"